 5. Remove the brake shoes.

 6. Install in reverse order.
-At the end of the work, the actuator should be correctly installed between the two shoes, as shown in the photo (hub removed for clarity).
+After finishing the work, the actuator should be correctly installed between the two shoes, as shown in the photo (the hub has been removed for clarity).

 7. After installing the brake disc, adjust the parking brake shoes.
-Temporarily install the two wheel bolts, turn the adjuster and spread the shoes just enough to block the disc, then back it up just enough so that the shoes don't brake (see Section Parking brake adjustment).
-Install the wheel bolts and tighten them to the required torque.
+Temporarily install the two wheel mounting bolts, turn the adjuster and spread the shoes wide enough to lock the disc, then turn it back just enough so that the shoes do not brake (see section Adjusting the parking brake).
+Install the wheel mounting bolts and tighten them to the required torque.